eriknovak/anonipy/docs/how-to-guides/posts/anonymizing-documents.md

 date: 2024-05-22
 authors: [eriknovak]
 description: >
-  Our package can be used to anonymize a document such as PDF and word documents.
+  Anonipy can be used to anonymize a document such as PDF and word documents.
 categories:
   - Tutorial
 ---

 # Anonymizing documents

 The [anonipy][anonipy] package was designed for anonymizing text.
 However, a lot of text data can be found in document form, such as PDFs, word documents, and other.
 Copying the text from the documents  to be anonymized can be cumbersome.
 The `anonipy` package provides utility functions that extracts the text from the documents.

 In this blog post, we explain how `anonipy` can be used to anonymize texts in document form.

 <!-- more -->